Mikejo5000/vsts-docs-pr/docs/work/customize/object-limits.md

 >[!NOTE]
 >For the Hosted XML process model, you can define an approximate total of 10K items for all global lists specified across all WITs.

+## Tags
+- You can't assign more than 100 tags to a work item.

 ## Related notes